UNHM-TEAM-PROJECT/Fall2024-Team-Gulliver/README.md

       ```
 8. Now chatbot.py file is opened, then go to insert mode typing "i".

-9. Find the PDF path variable and change the PDF path to copied path in the step 6.
+9. Find the pdf_directory variable and change the PDF path to copied path in the step 6.
-   - PDF_PATH = "Path you have copied from Step 6"
+   - pdf_directory  = "Path you have copied from Step 6"

 10. Click on Esc button to exit from insert mode and type :wq to save and exit the file.